c2vi/dipl/src/implementing-mize.typ

 //The thing with this approach is, that you would have a lot of functionality (eg the one for updating items) implemented multiple times, across the server and all client-implementations.

 //- explain the new layout of the mize project

+== Instance
+// what is an instance.... what are it's jobs

+== Topology

+=== How it's implemented
+// talk about how from a theoretical standpoint and how it's implemented is peer-to-peer connections of instances

+=== Practically Speaking...
+// TODO: better title

+// talk about how you would from a practical standpoint

+== Protocol

+=== Cbor
+Cbor is the abbreviation of "Concise Binary Object Representation"

+// talk about what cbor is TODO NEXT
+// google what cbor is for that....

+// another paragraph why it was chosen

+=== A Message

+// how a message looks like ... that it's very extensible like that

+// what message types exist till now

+=== Types of Messages

+== Update coersion
+// the concept that one instance is responsible for an item ... with OT

+// future plans of an crdt impl...